University of Wisconsin Stout | Wisconsin's Polytechnic University

 Share your certificate projects in an online portfolio showcasing your expertise and competencies.

 "... for students balancing the jobs they must have with the advanced education they desire – a situation faced by most students today – completing a certificate can be the most direct path to career success."

 ~ The Certificate Solution

 Yes, you can work online from anywhere in the world.
-We encourage veterans and military service members working at the graduate level to join our program.
+We encourage Department of Defense staff, veterans, military service members, and retired military working at the graduate level to join our program.
 UW-Stout was selected as a Military Friendly School, and this honor places us in the top 15 percent of all schools nationwide.

 You might work as a member of an instructional design team or as a professional development coordinator, instructional designer for textbook or e-learning company, web developer, software consultant or designer, or in continuing education positions working with curriculum development in education, healthcare, museum, nonprofit organization or military settings.

 Instructional designers manage instructional development and assume leadership roles in an organization's learning initiatives including:

 A common question from students who are new to the ID field is "What does an ID do?" or "What are the competencies needed to be an ID?"

 In this four-course online program, you will learn the skills necessary to develop self-paced e-learning products, print materials, computer-based training, courses, workshops, webinars, orientations and tutorials ... or redesign (improve) existing curriculum and instruction for just-in-time delivery and electronic performance support systems (EPSS).